peerlinks/peerlinks/protocol.md

 `content.timestamp` MUST be a valid Unix time since Jan 1st 1970 00:00:00 UTC,
 and MUST be greater or equal to the maximum timestamp of the message parents.
 `content.timestamp` MUST NOT be too far in the future.
-Particular implementation SHOULD decide on the value of this leeway (5-10 seconds is recommended).
+Particular implementation SHOULD decide on the value of this leeway (~2 minutes is recommended).

 The validity of `content.timestamp` and the validity of links MUST be enforced through the following mechanism.
 Suppose that for a received `message`: